MikanW/React-Express-Album/README.md

 - display photos with *simplest* Masonry Layout
 - display info of each photo
 - kudo(like) button and save realtime data into DB
+- upload new photos and save its data into DB.
+  - Drag and Drop && click file uploader at frontend
+  - Preview of photos to upload
+  - Edit tag and location of photos to upload
+  - upload and save to DB